-9.1.1 These Regulations may be cited as the ITTF Integrity Regulations and shall come into operation on 05 December 2022.
+9.1.1 These Regulations may be cited as the ITTF Integrity Regulations and shall come into operation on 05 December 2022 25 November 2021.

-- 9.2.1 The capitalised terms used in these Regulations are as defined in the ITTF Handbook or as follows, unless the context otherwise requires: - 9.2.1.1 "AGM" means an annual general meeting of ITTF. - 9.2.1.2 "Alleged Person" means the person or party who is suspected to have committed a violation of the Applicable Rules. - 9.2.1.3 "Applicable Rules" has the meaning given to it in R9.4.2. - 9.2.1.4 "Appropriate Person" has the meaning given to it in R9.24.1. - 9.2.1.5 "CAS" means the Court of Arbitration for Sport. - 9.2.1.6 "EGM" means an extraordinary general meeting of ITTF. - 9.2.1.7 "Independent Member" means a member of the Integrity Board that meets the Independence Requirements and has voting rights. - 9.2.1.8 "Independence Requirements" has the meaning given to it in R9.6.1. - 9.2.1.9 "Investigation Notice" means a written demand to a Table Tennis Party for information relating to any potential breach of any Applicable Rule, as further described in R9.17.6. - 9.2.1.10 "ITTF Handbook" means the ITTF Handbook as published and amended from time to time. - 9.2.1.11 "ITTF Integrity Board" means the supervising body of the ITTF Integrity Unit, consisting of the ITTF Integrity Board Members. - 9.2.1.12 "ITTF Integrity Board Members" means the individuals listed at R9.5.2 in these Regulations, who make up the composition of the ITTF Integrity Board. - 9.2.1.13 "ITTF Integrity Officer" means an employee(s) assigned to be part of the ITTF Integrity Unit, working under the instruction of the ITTF Head of Integrity, and any external specialist person or entity engaged by the ITTF Head of Integrity to perform a specific function for the ITTF Integrity Unit. - 9.2.1.14 "ITTF Tribunal" means the highest judicial body within ITTF to hear and decide cases at first instance or as an appellate body as set out in the ITTF Tribunal Regulations.
+- 9.2.1 The capitalised terms used in these Regulations are as defined in the ITTF Handbook or as follows, unless the context otherwise requires: - "Absolute Majority" means majority (more than 50%) of the total number of persons entitled to vote, regardless of whether absent or present but not voting (abstentions). - 9.2.1.1 "AGM" means an annual general meeting of ITTF. - 9.2.1.2 "Alleged Person" means the person or party who is suspected to have committed a violation of the Applicable Rules. - 9.2.1.3 "Applicable Rules" has the meaning given to it in R9.4.2. - 9.2.1.4 "Appropriate Person" has the meaning given to it in R9.24.1. - 9.2.1.5 "CAS" means the Court of Arbitration for Sport. - 9.2.1.6 "EGM" means an extraordinary general meeting of ITTF. - 9.2.1.7 "Independent Member" means a member of the Integrity Board that meets the Independence Requirements and has voting rights. - 9.2.1.8 "Independence Requirements" has the meaning given to it in R9.6.1. - 9.2.1.9 "Investigation Notice" means a written demand to a Table Tennis Party for information relating to any potential breach of any Applicable Rule, as further described in R9.17.6. - 9.2.1.10 "ITTF Handbook" means the ITTF Handbook as published and amended from time to time. - 9.2.1.11 "ITTF Integrity Board" means the supervising body of the ITTF Integrity Unit, consisting of the ITTF Integrity Board Members. - 9.2.1.12 "ITTF Integrity Board Members" means the individuals listed at R9.5.2 in these Regulations, who make up the composition of the ITTF Integrity Board. - 9.2.1.13 "ITTF Integrity Officer" means an employee(s) assigned to be part of the ITTF Integrity Unit, working under the instruction of the ITTF Head of Integrity, and any external specialist person or entity engaged by the ITTF Head of Integrity to perform a specific function for the ITTF Integrity Unit.

-- 9.2.1.15 "Prima Facie Case" means any case of any breach of any Applicable Rule that the ITTF Head of Integrity considers sufficient to warrant investigation. - 9.2.1.16 "Qualified Majority" means two-thirds majority of persons taking part in the vote, not counting abstentions. - 9.2.1.17 "Referral" means a referral to an Appropriate Person to deal with a minor violation of any Applicable Rule, as further described in R9.24.1. - 9.2.1.18 "Regulations" means these ITTF Integrity Regulations. - 9.2.1.19 "Report" means a report made regarding any alleged breach of any Applicable Rule, as further described in R9.15.1. - 9.2.1.20 "Simple Majority" means majority (more than 50%) of persons taking part in the vote, not counting abstentions. - 9.2.1.21 "Table Tennis Parties" means the parties listed at R9.4.1 in these Regulations.
+- 9.2.1.14 "ITTF Tribunal" means the highest judicial body within ITTF to hear and decide cases at first instance or as an appellate body as set out in the ITTF Tribunal Regulations. - 9.2.1.15 "Prima Facie Case" means any likely case of any breach of any Applicable Rule that the ITTF Head of Integrity considers ed sufficient by the ITTF Head of Integrity to warrant investigation. - 9.2.1.16 "Qualified Majority" means two-thirds majority of persons taking part in the vote, not counting abstentions. - 9.2.1.17 "Referral" means a referral to an Appropriate Person to deal with a minor violation of any Applicable Rule, as further described in R9.24.1. - 9.2.1.18 "Regulations" means these ITTF Integrity Regulations. - 9.2.1.19 "Report" means a report made regarding any alleged breach of any Applicable Rule, as further described in R9.15.1. - 9.2.1.20 "Simple Majority" means majority (more than 50%) of persons taking part in the vote, not counting abstentions. - 9.2.1.21 "Table Tennis Parties" means the parties listed at R9.4.1 in these Regulations.
 Where reference is made to any one of the parties mentioned in R9.4.1 below, the said party may be referred to as "Table Tennis Party".